-This workshop is offered by the West Kootenay Regional Arts Council (WKRAC) in partnership with Kootenay Studio Arts at Selkirk College, with the generous support of The Province of British Columbia.
+This event is being presented by the Nelson and District Arts Council, in partership with the West Kootenay Regional Arts Council (WKRAC) with the generous support of The Vancouver Foundation Community Response Fund.

 Are you involved with a Non Profit society, or know someone who is?

-The new Societies Act, which governs registered non-profit societies in British Columbia, has come into effect on November 28, 2016.
+The new Societies Act, which governs registered non-profit societies in British Columbia, came into effect on November 28, 2016.
 The new act includes a number of updates to allow for more flexibility in how societies operate, while still protecting the public interest.
-The act allows for a two-year transition period for registered non-profit societies in BC to become compliant.
+The act allowed for a two-year transition period for registered non-profit societies in BC to become compliant.

-The Pacific Legal Education and Outreach Society (PLEO) has launched a project to offer resources and mentorship during the transition period, to assist non-profit groups in various areas of the province with reviewing and updating their Constitution and Bylaws to become compliant with the new act.
+The Pacific Legal Education and Outreach Society (PLEO) developed a project to offer resources and mentorship during the transition period, to assist non-profit groups in various areas of the province with reviewing and updating their Constitution and Bylaws to become compliant with the new act.

-In The East and West Kootenay regions, two Society Act Transition Hubs have been created to help present the facilitated meetings and materials, and to help societies in their area better access these resources.
-These hubs are funded by the Trust and created in partnership with the West Kootenay Regional Arts Council, Selkirk College and College of the Rockies.
+In The East and West Kootenay regions, two Society Act Transition Hubs were created to help present the facilitated meetings and materials, and to help societies in their area better access these resources.
+These hubs were funded by the Trust and created in partnership with the West Kootenay Regional Arts Council, Selkirk College and College of the Rockies.